Fethi Gürcan

 Fethi Gürcan (1922 - 27 June 1964) was a Turkish major and equestrian.
 He competed in two events at the 1956 Summer Olympics.

+Career

 Gürcan graduated from the Turkish Military Academy in 1943 with the rank of cavalry lieutenant.
 Having succeeded in various equestrian competitions, he was chosen to represent Turkey at the 1956 Summer Olympics.

 Gürcan participated in the 1962 Turkish coup attempt under the leadership of Talât Aydemir.
 For his role in the failed coup he was discharged from the army and sentenced to death.
-He was executed by the Turkish government on June 27, 1964.
+He was executed by the Turkish government on 27 June 1964.